gabrielcarballo/talker-manager/README.md

 ## Project Overview

-This project involves creating a speaker registration system where users can perform CRUD operations (Create, Read, Update, and Delete) on speaker profiles.
+This project involves creating a backend only speaker registration system where users can perform CRUD operations (Create, Read, Update, and Delete) on speaker profiles.
 Additionally, the project includes endpoints to read and write data to a file using the fs module in Node.js.
 The project also includes a login endpoint that authenticates users and generates a token for further requests.

 ## Development